IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Best-Practices.md

 - Once a profile passes the QA, then move into the Production environment.

-- Use a revision control system, such as GitHub, hold the unzipped exported profiles for versioning.
+- Use a revision control system, such as GitHub, to hold the unzipped exported profiles for versioning.

 -----